templeblock/Automatic_Image_Colorizer/README.md

 - Go to the website:
 - Upload a black and white image (hint: landscapes and portraits work the best)
-- Press 'Submit' and wait for the algorithm to finish its job (bigger images take longer)
+- Press 'Submit' and wait for the algorithm to finish and display the fully colored image (bigger images take longer)
-- That's it!

 ### Demo